+NOTE 3: The performance of UP traffic handling shall be considered in this study.

+3) Study and evaluate mechanisms how to efficiently process or filter UE-destined unsolicited packets.

-NOTE 3: The performance of UP traffic handling shall be considered in this study.This study shall maintain the Rel-16 backward compatibility on the N3, N6, N9 and Nx interfaces.
+This study shall maintain the Rel-16 backward compatibility on the N3, N6, N9 and Nx interfaces.